 I was listening to a Halloween podcast the other day.
-It was series of stand-alone fictional stories intertwined with an overarching narrative that culminated in a cautionary tale about summoning demons and bending to their will.
+It was series of stand-alone fictional stories intertwined with an overarching narrative about the trouble you get yourself into when you start summoning demons and bending to their will.
 Whenever I hear a story like that, I am always disappointed that someone would feel the need to take it that far.
-Stories of the dark arts often revolve around a supernatural power grab (looking at you, Jafar), but there is usually an awfully big price to pay.
+Stories of the dark arts often revolve around a supernatural power grab that comes with a terrible price.

 Not that I’ve gotten any offers to do so, but I’m not really into harnessing the powers of the universe for my own gain.
 It usually involves some sort of demonic contract and those never turn out the way we think they will.
 Demons are not really into peace of mind and rest and I’ve already raised three toddlers thank you very much.
 I prefer my interaction with the supernatural to exist on the fringes of reality where it may or may not actually be real.
 Where there may be hints of things that make you wonder, but it rarely moves beyond curiosity.

 I have always been a fan of horror and fantasy fiction . . . to a point.
 I get that its just a way to personify my existential dread, my fear of other humans, my fear of death.
 But I have my limits.
 For example, as much as I enjoyed the plot lines and twists of the Game of Thrones novels, I had to quickly leaf through thick passages detailing sadistic torture.
 Considering I couldn’t even read them, the endurance George had for writing those passages is impressive to say the least.
-David Eddings is definitely more my speed in the fantasy genre.
+I’m more of a C.S.
+Lewis or David Eddings kind of girl.

 As I’ve gotten older, the horror movies I prefer tend to be the more subtle ones, the more human ones.
 Maybe a haunting for justice, old folklore brought to life, and I continue to think that the original Scream was extremely well done.
 I like resolution, appeased spirits, monsters that can be destroyed or at least proven not to be deliberately malevolent (Kong, Godzilla).
 A Nightmare on Elm Street, which terrified me for weeks after a sixth grade slumber party, has not aged well as far as special effects go, but the concept of the inescapable monster is one I do not care for.
 This applies to pretty much all the zombie franchises out there as well.
-You will eventually have to sleep.
-And when you do, they will eat you.
+Of course, again, any horror that makes it clear that never sleeping again is essential to survival is terrifying to anyone who has lived through babies and toddlers.

 Nowadays, I dislike horror, but I am still drawn to things that are just a little bit spooky.
 This harkens back to my childhood when we (me and the neighborhood kids) used to delight in deliberately scaring ourselves.
 Seeing how far we would dare to approach the dark woods as night fell and the cicadas were screaming.
 Making up ghost stories about what our fathers may or may have not seen on our dirt road late at night.
 Talking about the shadow people we thought we saw when no one else was looking.
 We knew those things were safe to do.
 That we could return to our bright houses, our warm beds, our families and everything would be all right.
 (The shadow people never seemed all that threatening back then.)